jamesrochabrun/SwiftOpenAI/README.md

    public let failedAt: Int?
    /// The Unix timestamp (in seconds) for when the run was completed. public let completedAt: Int?
+   /// Details on why the run is incomplete.
+Will be null if the run is not incomplete. public let incompleteDetails: IncompleteDetails?
    /// The model that the [assistant](https://platform.openai.com/docs/api-reference/assistants) used for this run. public let model: String
    /// The instructions that the [assistant](https://platform.openai.com/docs/api-reference/assistants) used for this run.